digital-asset/docs.daml.com/docs/2.6.4/docs/daml-finance/tutorials/getting-started/transfer.rst

 used by our holding implementation.

 .. image:: ../../images/interface_hierarchy.png
-  :alt: A diagram of t he interface heirarchy.
+  :alt: A diagram of t he interface hierarchy.
 From left to right, Disclosure, Holding,
         Transferable, and Fungible are each linked by arrows pointing left.
 Below is an arrow, also pointing left, labelled Implements.